 Sure, benchmarking your graphics card may sound like rocket science, but it’s not as difficult as you might think.
 Roll up your sleeves, because this guide will show you just how easy, enjoyable, and important it is to benchmark your GPU.
 And not just when you’re overclocking!
+Benchmarking also helps you make sure your current graphics card is running properly after months and years of use, and makes it easier to know whether or not you should upgrade.
 We’ll cover benchmarking for both stability and performance.

 First, though, here’s why you should be benchmarking your graphics card even if you aren’t trying to make it to the top of the competitive overclocking charts: